kingsdigitallab/alice-thornton/frontend/edition/bibliography/index.md

 West, William. _The First Part of Symboleography_ […].
 London: Thomas Wight and Bonham Norton, 1598.

+Whiting, C. E., ed. *The Autobiographies and Letters of Thomas Comber*, 2 vols.
+Durham: Andrews and Co., 1946.

 Willis, Thomas. _The London Practice of Physick_ […].
 London: Thomas Basset and William Crooke, 1685.

 Wittie, Robert. _Scarbrough Spaw_ […].
 London: Charles Tyus, 1660